Forensic Photography - Forensic Photography

 Medico-legal Photography

-The purpose of an autopsy, clinical examination, examination of human remains, or any other type of medical investigation that is involved in civil or criminal cases is to present a picture that is accurate, complete, and objective of the individuals involved as well as the evidence.
+When it comes to civil or criminal cases, the objective of any type of medical investigation, whether it be an autopsy, clinical examination, examination of human remains, or any other type of medical investigation, is to present a picture that is accurate, complete, and objective of the individuals involved as well as the evidence.

 My Concept About Forensic Photography

-The role of Forensic Photography is the art of reproducing a faithful, precise image, and recording information that cannot remain indefinitely during a forensic investigation.
+Forensic photography is the art of reproducing an image that is accurate and faithful, as well as recording information that cannot be kept for an indefinite amount of time during a forensic investigation.
+An

 Photography as a recording tool